 There are five main categories for medical inadmissibility and not receiving permanent Residency.
 You could fall into one of the following categories:

-- Communicable diseases which might affect the public health
+- Infectious diseases which might affect the public health

 - Abuse of drugs or alcohol